-The new legislation opens up the possibility for the implementation of cameras which could detect illegal mobile phone use and automatically issue an infringement notice.
+The new legislation opens up the possibility for the implementation of cameras that could detect illegal mobile phone use and automatically issue an infringement notice.
 NSW is the first jurisdiction in Australia to introduce this legislation.
-The legislation was developed following the success of a Victorian trial in 2017 which used a red-light style camera to detect 272 instances of illegal mobile phone use in just five hours.
+The legislation was developed following the success of a Victorian trial in 2017 which used a red-light-style camera to detect 272 instances of illegal mobile phone use in just five hours.

 Cocaine is now included in the list of illicit substances which drivers can be tested for during Mobile Drug Tests (MDTs).

 MDTs can also detect the existence of ecstasy, cannabis and methamphetamine (including speed and ice).